 What’s the best material to use?
 How do we go about installing it?
 Do we need a vapor barrier?
 How much should we budget?
 What other questions should we have that we don’t even know to ask?

-In this post, we answer the questions that come up most frequently about insulating a van.
+In this post, we answer the questions that come up most frequently about insulating a van for vanlife.
 We also take a deep dive into commonly used insulation materials, their pros and cons, and whether you should use them.
 Finally, we dig into our recommendations and go through step-by-step installation instructions.

 This post should cut through some of the confusion you may have about insulation, so you can get your van built and get out there on the road!